The lecturers of the MBA in CSR & NGO Management provide a wide range state-of-the-art teaching methods and didactics to our students:

 - Oral presentations (e.g. in elective classes)

-Students are obligated to hand in a medical certificate with the examination office by mail or in person immediately after the decision not to participate.
-A medical attestation is to be handed in before the respective exam date.
-Otherwise the missed exam is counted as fail.
+Students must submit a medical certificate to the Examinations Office by mail or in person as soon as they decide not to participate.
+The certificate must be handed in before the exam date.
+Otherwise the missed exam is counted as a fail.

-In case of illness, students must supply proof of illness by submitting a medical report or medical certificate form to the Examinations Office.
-An exact diagnosis is helpful but not necessary.
-The reason for the exam absence is irrelevant, however the formulation "Due to sickness, Mr.... / Ms...
-(Student´s name) is not able to attend todays exam" must be noted on the medical certificate, signed by the doctor with a stamp of the medical facility.
-The medical examination must be issued at the latest on the same day of the missed exam, the period of sickness must include the exam date and the original medical certificate is to be submitted until three days at the latest to the examination office.
+Sick students must supply proof by submitting a medical certificate to the Examinations Office.
+A precise diagnosis is helpful, but not necessary.
+The exact reason for the absence is irrelevant.
+However, the certificate must contain a formulation such as "Due to sickness, Mr.... / Ms... [student’s name] is not able to attend today’s exam" and be signed by the doctor with a stamp of the medical facility.
+The medical certificate must be submitted no later than the day of the exam.
+The period of sickness must include the exam date, and the original medical certificate must be submitted to the Examinations Office within three days of issue.

-- In case of sickness, visit the doctor at the latest on the day of your examination date, in order to receive an offical doctor´s medical attestation.
-IMPORTANT: The day or the period attested on your sickness not should cover the examination day!
+- In case of sickness, visit the doctor no later than the date of your examination to get an official doctor’s note.
+NOTE: Your attested sick period must cover the examination day!

-- Scan your medical attestation + the "Withdrawal from Examinations"-Form and
+- Scan your medical certificate and the form "Withdrawal from Examinations".

 Prüfungsservice / Examinations Office